PyPSA/pypsa-za/docs/introduction.rst

 is required that is comparable with the existing, mostly proprietary, modelling approaches that are used in the country.

-In 2022 `Meridian Economics <https://meridianeconomics.co.za/>`_ has leveraged the experience from `PyPSA-Eur <https://github.com/PyPSA/pypsa-eur>`_, PyPSA-ZA and `PyPSA meets Earth <https://pypsa-meets-earth.github.io/>`_ to significantly shorten the development timeframe for the new model. `Meridian Economics <https://meridianeconomics.co.za/>`_ has undergone extensive work in terms of input datasets, model development, and validation against existing results from commercial tools to establish PyPSA-ZA credibility to ensure that the outcomes can
+In 2022 `Meridian Economics <https://meridianeconomics.co.za/>`_ leveraged the experience from `PyPSA-Eur <https://github.com/PyPSA/pypsa-eur>`_, PyPSA-ZA and `PyPSA meets Earth <https://pypsa-meets-earth.github.io/>`_ to significantly shorten the development timeframe for the new model. `Meridian Economics <https://meridianeconomics.co.za/>`_ has undergone extensive work in terms of input datasets, model development, and validation against existing results from commercial tools to establish PyPSA-ZA credibility to ensure that the outcomes can